fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Websites/vTrue/Remove-AzureRmWebAppSSLBinding.md

 ### -DeleteCertificate
 Specifies the action to take place if the SSL binding being removed is the only binding used by the certificate.
-If *DeleteCertificate* is set to $False, the certificate will not be deleted when the binding is deleted.
+If the *DeleteCertificate* parameter is set to $False, the certificate will not be deleted when the binding is deleted.
 If *DeleteCertificate* is set to $True or is not included in the command, the certificate will be deleted along with the SSL binding.

 The certificate will only be deleted if the SSL binding being removed is the only binding used by the certificate.